And the Watchmen wander the streets with a flurry and flutter, the wisp of a coat. With weary eyes they usher;

 Tick-tock, little rabbits run to your den.

-For on this night, hallowed night, We send the world to silence.
+For on this night, hallowed night, They send the world to silence.

-Let the breeze stir, let the night rise; Oh peace, dear quiet surely now come.
+Let the breeze stir, let the night rise.
+Oh peace, dear quiet surely now you will come!

 This night, hallowed night, They gifted the world to silence.

 It is just a note, some silly poetry I’d stumbled across in my old high school backpack.
 I remember taking a few creative writing courses before college, and then a few more in college.
 I thought most of my work had been transferred to my blog online, but I guess I had missed one.
 The number at the bottom intrigued me.
 I have no idea why it is there or what it is meant to be, but the font on it was different and bold like it held some sort of importance.
 I can hardly believe that I graduated just a few weeks ago and already starting my new job.
 My story is like something out of a dream.
 I doodled all through college, worked on projects with my friends, and submitted a few of my art pieces to companies with some silly dream to be a character designer for games.
 I couldn’t believe it when I got not one but two different offers─ from the companies I never expected to hear back from.
 We’re talking major game titles, the guys that went to conventions with millions at their disposal.
 I still can’t believe it.
 I am floating on a cloud as I pack my things to move down to Dallas.
 Texas, man that sounds weird.
 I always pictured that I would be in Eerie, or some small town in Pennsylvania for the rest of my life.
 I don’t even know where to begin with clothes shopping, or what to bring.
 I stare at my shovels and snow boots.
 I guess these definitely won’t be going with me.